 Along the same lines, Britannia has a much smaller casino than on the Princess ships and a much larger pub style lounge.
 This reflects the differing tastes of P&O Cruises' British clientele and Princess' mostly North American customer base.

 Britannia's specialty restaurants also have a different focus.
 Whereas the Princess ships have the Crown Grill steakhouse and the upscale Italian cuisine Sabatini's - - both developed in-house, Britannia's specialty restaurants were developed in conjunction with outside celebrity chefs.
-The Epicurian Restaurant is a fine dining experience and Sindu is an Aisan-inspired restaurant.
-The Limelight is a dinner caberet that features visiting artists who perform nowhere else on the ship.
+The Epicurian Restaurant is a fine dining experience and Sindhu is an Asian-inspired restaurant.
+The Limelight is a dinner cabaret that features visiting artists who perform nowhere else on the ship.

 The only real problem that we encountered with Royal Princess and Regal Princess was that there was a long wait for elevators, particularly with the midship elevator bank.
 On Britannia, however, there were no such delays.